stickystyle/SheetsETL/README.md

-**Sheets Query**
+**SheetsETL**

 This a tool that runs a series of .sql files within a Google drive folder, and writes the results as a native google sheet into another folder.
 This serves as a simple ETL tool that the spreadsheet type people can then slice the data how they like.
+A lot of the code is actually copy/paste from from various Google API examples, we're just piecing it together.

 **Setup**

 1. Setup your OAUTH 2.0 [server-side flow](https://developers.google.com/drive/v2/web/auth/web-server) in the Google devleopers console.
 When you've finished the setup at Google, place the `client_secrets.json` file you downloaded in the directory with `loader.py`
-2. Install the requirements
+2. Install the requirements (preferably in a virtualenv)
     - `$pip install -r requirements.txt`
-3. Create the .env to store your environmental variables if they don't exist in your env...
+3. Create the .env to store your environmental variables if they don't exist in your environment already...
     - SQL_SOURCE is the google drive folder id where the source SQL files live
     - SHEET_DEST is the google drive folder id where the generated sheets will be written to
     - MYSQL_HOST is the location of the MySQL server you want to query